What is paper switch off (PSO)?

 |Upper Limb||Mr Falworth (not currently accepting new referrals), Miss Higgs, Mr Majed, Mr Rudge||18/06/2018||16/07/2018|

-Once GP paper referrals have been switched off, specialities will be enacting a rejecting process to return any paper referrals back to the referring practices.
+Once GP paper referrals have been switched off, specialties will be using a rejection process to return any paper referrals back to the referring practices.
+These patients will not be registered or booked appointments with our Trust.

-Referral Rejection Process As services switch off paper, the RNOH will return paper referrals to GPs advising on how to re-refer via e-RS.
+As services switch off paper, the RNOH will return paper referrals to GPs advising on how to re-refer via e-RS.
 Patients will not receive an appointment until a referral has been received via e-RS.
-It is also important to ensure that referral letters are attached to e-RS within 24 hours of the appointment being booked to avoid delays and appointments being cancelled.
+It is also important to ensure that referrers ensure that referral letters are attached to e-RS within 24 hours of the appointment being booked to avoid delays and appointments being cancelled.

 The number of paper referrals will be monitored and persistent non-compliance will be escalated to the relevant CCG as per the national guidelines as this is classed as a clinical risk.